Goodyear Inflatoplane: Surviving aircraft

 Goodyear donated two Inflatoplanes for museum display at the end of the project, one to the Franklin Institute in Philadelphia and one to the Smithsonian Institution in Washington, D.C.
 Another is on display at the Stonehenge Air Museum in Fortine, Montana.
 A fourth is in storage at the National Naval Aviation Museum in Pensacola, Florida.
 A fifth is in storage with the Ohio Historical Society in Columbus, Ohio.
+A sixth is on display in the US Army Aviation Museum's Training Support Facility in Fort Novosel, Alabama.